 IOSCO has issued several principles to guide industry players in the capital market in conducting their activities.
 These principles consist of 38 standards within capital market policies, built around three core objectives: 1) Protecting investors.
 2) Ensuring fair, efficient, and transparent capital markets.
-3) Reducing systemic risk.
+3) Reducing systemic risk (International Organization of Securities Commissions, 2017).

 As an international standard, IOSCO principles serve as valuable guidance in formulating national regulations and ensuring that capital markets operate with high transparency and integrity.
 In Indonesia, the Financial Services Authority (OJK) uses these principles as a reference in developing capital market policies and regulations.
 The successful implementation of these 38 principles under the relevant legal framework is essential for achieving the objectives of these policies.
-The principles are categorized into 10 sections, including:
+The principles are categorized into 10 sections, including (International Organization of Securities Commissions, 2017):